 To form a cohesive storage strategy, be thorough in your investigation, seek input from all stakeholders, and use a methodology to lead the team to a unified decision.

 Not every company has the time or resources for a company-wide initiative.
 Those who don’t still need to streamline and automate daily work processes and protect employees from distraction.
 You can blame loads of wasted work hours on the inefficiency of searching for documents.
 This is where Digitile comes in.

-Digitile is a hyper-smart search engine for company files that centralizes and organizes file search across Google Drive, Dropbox, OneDrive and Slack and Gmail all in one place.
-Digitile unifies cloud storage solutions to make searching, sharing and discovering company files easy.
+Digitile is a hyper-smart search engine for company files that centralizes and organizes file searches across Google Drive, Dropbox, OneDrive and Slack, and Gmail all in one place.
+Digitile unifies cloud storage solutions to make searching, sharing, and discovering company files easy.